What happens to my Debt Relief Order if my circumstances change?

 You can read more about Debt Relief Orders and whether one is suitable for your situation in our Debt Relief Order section.

 Debt Advice Foundation is a registered UK charity offering free, confidential support and advice on any aspect of debt, including Debt Relief Orders.
-If you need to talk to someone about Debt Relief Orders or would like to discuss the alternatives, please call 0800 043 40 50.
-Our helpline advisors are available Monday to Friday 8am to 8pm and Saturday 9am to 5pm.
+If you need to talk to someone about Debt Relief Orders or would like to discuss the alternatives, please call 0800 043 40 50 to speak to an adviser.